Robert Maynard Hutchins: Educational theory

 In The University of Utopia, Hutchins outlines the educational experience of young Utopians, where the first ten years of instruction prepare students for the learning experiences to come.
 Communication is the primary skill developed.
 Students learn to read, write, and discuss issues in preparation for their future lifetime of learning.
 Students study science and mathematics, which form part of the groundwork for future learning.
 History, geography, and literature are also studied to add to the framework for even deeper learning later in life.
 Finally, art and music are studied because these are considered the elements that make society great.

 Throughout these fields of study in Utopia, the Great Books, those books that shaped Western thought, are used as study material and are discussed by classes using the Socratic method.
-The Socratic method, named for Socrates and his method of teaching, involves the teacher's keeping the discussion on topic and guiding it away from errors of logic.
+The Socratic method, named for Socrates and his method of teaching, involves the teacher keeping the discussion on topic and guiding it away from errors of logic.
 In a discussion conducted in accordance with Socratic principles, unexamined opinions are fair game, and only reason itself is the final arbiter.
 Thus, any conclusions reached in such a discussion are the individual's own, not necessarily those of a class consensus, and certainly not necessarily the teacher's.
 The Great Books are a natural choice, since they are considered to be works of genius, timeless, and ever relevant to society.
 Why settle for lesser materials when you can have the best?
 Despite his other foci, Hutchins does not entirely shun the laboratory world; he believes, however, that some such things are best learned through discovery once a student has been graduated to the outside world.

 In Utopia, initial schooling is followed by college, which continues the study of a highly prescribed curriculum.
 Here, however, the focus shifts from learning the techniques of communication to exploring some of man's principal concepts of the world and the leading ideas that have propelled mankind.
 After college, students sit for an extensive exam created by an outside board, which reflects what an education appropriate to a free person should be.
 This rigorous exam is similar to those taken throughout a student's education but is more comprehensive.
 When the student passes this exam, he or she is awarded a Bachelor of Arts Degree.
 The degree is conferred based on the mastery of this information, not on the number of classes taken, credits earned, or hours spent in class.